tparker48/PS2KeyboardReader/README.md

 ```
 #include "PS2KeyboardReader.h"

-// May be different depending on which pins you're using for you project
+// May be different depending on which pins you're using
 const int DataPin = 1;
 const int IRQpin =  2;